FransFaase/RawParser/docs/parser.md

 	   will be made to skip the element and parse the remainder of the rule */ if (element->optional && element->avoid)
 	{
-		/* If a add skip function is defined, apply it.
-(An add skip function can be used to process the absence of the element with the result.)
-		   Otherwise, if a add function is defined, it will be called with an 'empty' result, signaling that no element was parsed.
-		   Otherwise, the previous result is used. */ if (parse_rule(text_buffer, element->next))
+		if (parse_rule(text_buffer, element->next))
 			return TRUE;
 	}